Introduction to the Stillwater River

 - Brook: Brook trout make up the bulk of the trout population in the remote headwaters of the Stillwater.

 The Stillwater probably offers the most consistent dry-dropper fishing in YCFF’s entire area of operations.
-The Boulder is just as good in July, but the Stillwater is floatable for a far longer period.
 Pretty much any time you fish here from late June through the middle of September when flows are under 2000cfs, you can expect the fish to eat large attractor dry flies or hoppers with some form of nymph dropper if there isn’t a hatch and smaller attractor dries with the appropriate silhouette if there is a hatch.
 You need only get away from the popular wade accesses between Absarokee and the Yellowstone where wade-angling is heaviest.

 Some fishing is possible before the spring melt, especially in late April and early May.
 This is mostly nymphing, though there may be some BWO hatches as well.
 So long as the Rosebud isn’t muddy, the lower reaches near the Yellowstone will be best at this time.